18F/ux-guide/_pages/research/legal.md

 Some tweet-length examples:

+{:.list-item--margin-bottom-extra}
 - **Good:** We’d love to hear your feedback on www.gsa.gov!
 Email [18F-research@gsa.gov](mailto:18F-research@gsa.gov) to participate in a usability test.
 Here’s how we’ll use the information we collect: [Link to [Privacy Act Statement for Design Research](https://www.gsa.gov/reference/gsa-privacy-program/privacy-act-statement-for-design-research)]
 - **Good:** Hey @username, we’d love to hear your feedback on www.gsa.gov.
 Email [18F-research@gsa.gov](mailto:18F-research@gsa.gov) to participate in a usability test.
 Here’s how we’ll use the information we collect: [Link to [Privacy Act Statement for Design Research](https://www.gsa.gov/reference/gsa-privacy-program/privacy-act-statement-for-design-research)]
 - **Bad:** Are you the parent of a 4th grader?
 We’d love your feedback on everykidinapark.gov!
 Email [18F-research@gsa.gov](mailto:18F-research@gsa.gov) to participate in a usability test.
 Here’s how we’ll use the information we collect: [Link to [Privacy Act Statement for Design Research](https://www.gsa.gov/reference/gsa-privacy-program/privacy-act-statement-for-design-research)]

 ## Additional questions